WordPress Audio Upload Guide

 Playlists can also be easily created in WordPress.
 Follow the instructions below.

 #1.
 From the post/page editor, click on Add Media.
 Now, click on Create Audio Playlist.

 #2.
 The Create Audio Playlist screen comes up.
-You can add the required (already uploaded audio files or you can upload them from the Upload Files tab)audio files and then click on Create a new playlist button.
+You can add the required (already uploaded audio files or upload them from the Upload Files tab)audio files and then click on the Create a new playlist button.

 #4.
 You can save the post and view it.
-You will see a playlist with the thumbnail image, details of the playlist, the audio player and finally a numbered listing of the tracks with the artist names and the time duration.
+You will see a playlist with the thumbnail image, details of the playlist, the audio player, and a numbered listing of the tracks with the artist names and the time duration.

 The Playlist Shortcode:

 Instead of creating a playlist using the Add Media button, you can also use the playlist shortcode in the post editor.

 The basic format is to add the IDs argument with a comma-separated listing of the IDs, as shown above.